AdobeDocs/cc-everywhere/src/pages/guides/concepts/generate-image-v2.md

 <InlineAlert variant="info" slots="text1" />

-Both the `thumbnailSrc` and `fullRenditionSrc` must be base64 encoded strings.
+The `thumbnailSrc` is the smaller image, used to display in the Community Wall, while the `fullRenditionSrc` is the larger image, used to display in the OneUp view.
+Both must be **base64 encoded strings**.

 We have guardrails in place for the aspect ratio of the assets, to ensure that they are displayed correctly in the Community Wall.
 Assets outside these ranges are skipped and a console error is logged.